Ramón Amaya Amador

-Ramón Amaya Amador (April 29, 1916 – November 24, 1966) was a Honduran journalist, author, and political activist, known for his most recognizable works "Prision verde" and "Cipotes".
+Ramón Amaya Amador (April 29, 1916 – November 24, 1966) was a Honduran journalist, author, and political activist, known for his most recognizable works "Prisión verde" and "Cipotes".

 Biography

 Amaya was born in Olanchito in the department of Yoro.
 After being educated in La Ceiba, he worked on the banana plantations along the Northern Caribbean coast of Honduras.
 He published his first work in 1939.
 He became a journalist in 1941 for El Atlántico (The Atlantic), a La Ceiba newspaper.
 In October 1943 he founded a weekly magazine in Olanchito called Alerta (Alert).

 A leading Honduran communist, he moved to Guatemala in 1944 fleeing political persecution, where he worked on the Nuestro Diario (Our Daily) newspaper and was very supportive of the left-wing government of Jacobo Arbenz.
 In his 10 years in Guatemala he also worked for the Diario de Centro América (Central American Daily), El Popular Progresista (The Popular Progressive) and Medioía (Midday).
-It was at the beginning of this period that he wrote what is considered his finest novel, Prisión verde (Green prison), which for many years was banned in Honduras, and described life on the banana plantations in the Bajo Aguán valley of northern Honduras, and the consequences of a laborstrike there.
+It was at the beginning of this period that he wrote what is considered his finest novel, Prisión verde (Green prison), which for many years was banned in Honduras, and described life on the banana plantations in the Bajo Aguán valley of northern Honduras, and the consequences of a labor strike there.